If you have recently adopted a chinchilla, it’s 100% common that you have asked yourself “how often should I play with a chinchilla”?

 How often does a chinchilla need to come out of the cage?

 The fact you are even asking it shows you are an ethical chinchilla owner.

-I asked myself the same question and have now owned a chinchilla for a long time.
+I asked myself the same question and have now owned a chinchilla for over 5 years.